jlehikoinen/jlehikoinen/README.md

 # Hi! 👋

-I'm Janne and one of the founders of [The Finnish Mac Admin Community](http://macadmin.fi).
-I have been working as a Mac administrator and managing Apple devices for over 10 years.
+I'm Janne and one of the founders of The Finnish Mac Admin Community.
+I have been working as a Mac administrator and managing Apple devices for over 15 years.
 In 2017 I started contributing to [AutoPkg](https://github.com/autopkg) project by creating [Munki](https://github.com/munki/munki) and [Jamf Pro](https://www.jamf.com/products/jamf-pro/) [recipes](https://github.com/autopkg/jlehikoinen-recipes).

 During these years I've learned how to manage Apple devices using macOS and Linux platforms utilizing different management solutions.
 I've also done a fair amount of shell scripting, AppleScript and Python to automate common device management tasks.
 After dipping toes to scripting language ocean I started learning and developing macOS apps with Swift when Apple released it in 2014.
 Since then I have developed few in-house Swift and SwiftUI applications for the companies I work for.